django-haystack/django-haystack/docs/index.rst

 ..
-Djangosearch documentation master file, created by sphinx-quickstart on Wed Jan 28 13:21:17 2009.
+Haystack documentation master file, created by sphinx-quickstart on Wed Jan 28 13:21:17 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Djangosearch's documentation!
+Welcome to Haystack's documentation!
 ========================================

 .. toctree::